bhrnjica/bhmke/README.md

 # bhmke
 C# implementation of the Finite Element method.
-Currently it is implemented only 2D Plane stress and strain problems with trangle finite element.
+Currently it is implemented only 2D Plane stress and strain problems with triangle finite element.